eduvpn/documentation/API_V3.md

 implement "online detection" to be able to figure out whether the VPN allows any traffic over it or not.

 The basic rules:

-1. `/connect` (and `/disconnect`) ONLY need to be called when the user decides to connect/disconnect, not when this happens automatically for whatever reason, e.g. suspending the device, network not available;
+1. `/connect` (and `/disconnect`) ONLY need to be called when the user decides to connect/disconnect, not when this happens automatically for whatever reason, e.g. suspending the device, network not available, ...;
-2. There are no API calls as long as the VPN is (supposed to be) up.
+2. There are no API calls as long as the VPN is (supposed to be) up (or down).

 **NOTE** if the application implements some kind of "auto connect" on (device or application) start-up that of course MUST call `/info` and